All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Concierge of the Gran Tersoro.
 She has eaten the Luck-Luck Fruit (Raki Raki no Mi) which allows her to steal the luck of anyone she touches.

-- Bitch in Sheep's Clothing: When the Straw Hats first arrive at Gran Tesoro, she accommodates them and seems nice enough, even loaning them some money to play the casino.
+- Bitch in Sheep's Clothing: When the Straw Hats first arrive at Gran Tesoro, she accommodates them and seems nice enough, even loaning them some money to play the casino and giving them a tour.
 That is until she takes them to the high rollers area and uses her powers to change Luffy's luck during a Craps game and causes him to lose.
 After which she shows her true colors.

 - Bling of War: Seen wearing golden armor in the climax of the movie.